Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/manage-app-connections.md

 ## Applications section

-The Applications section shows existing applications that have been approved to access a {{site.konnect_short_name}} Gateway service.
+The Applications section shows existing applications that have been approved to access a Gateway service.

 To access the **Applications** section, from the {{site.konnect_product_name}} navigation menu, click {% konnect_icon dev-portal %} **Dev Portal**, then open the **Applications** page.